Burt Bacharach: Early life and education

-Bacharach was born in Kansas City, Missouri, and grew up in Forest Hills, Queens, New York, graduating from Forest Hills High School in 1946.
+Bacharach was born in Kansas City, Missouri, and grew up in Forest Hills, Queens, New York City, graduating from Forest Hills High School in 1946.
 He was the son of Irma M. (née Freeman) and Mark Bertram "Bert" Bacharach, a well-known syndicated newspaper columnist.
 His mother was an amateur painter and songwriter and encouraged Bacharach to practice piano, drums and cello during his childhood.
 His family was Jewish, but he said that they did not practice or give much attention to their religion.
 "But the kids I knew were Catholic," he added.
 "I was Jewish, but I didn't want anybody to know about it."

 Bacharach showed a keen interest in jazz as a teenager, disliking his classical piano lessons, and often used a fake ID to gain admission into 52nd Street nightclubs.
-He got to hear bebop musicians such as Dizzy Gillespie and Count Basie, whose style influenced his songwriting.
+He got to hear bebop musicians such as Dizzy Gillespie and Charlie Parker, whose style influenced his songwriting.

 Bacharach studied music (Associate of Music, 1948) at McGill University in Montreal, under Helmut Blume, at the Mannes School of Music in New York City, and at the Music Academy of the West in Montecito, California.
-During this period he studied a range of music, including jazz harmony.
-This style became important to his songs, which are generally considered pop music.
+During this period he studied a range of music, including jazz, whose sophisticated harmony is a distinctive feature of many of his compositions.
 His composition teachers included Darius Milhaud, Henry Cowell, and Bohuslav Martinů.
 Bacharach cited Milhaud, under whose guidance he wrote a "Sonatina for Violin, Oboe and Piano", as his greatest influence.